pghvlaans/sbotools/man-md/sboinstall.1.md

 **-t\|\--template-only FILE**

-Save a template to FILE, but do not attempt downloads or builds.
+Save a template to **FILE**, but do not attempt downloads or builds.
 Non-root users may call **sboinstall** with **\--template-only**.

 Incompatible with **\--create-template**.